GoogleCloudPlatform/nodejs-docs-samples/appengine/hello-world/standard/README.md

-# Quickstart for Node.js in the App Engine Standard Environment
+# Quickstart for Node.js in the App Engine standard environment

 This is the sample application for the
-[Quickstart for Node.js in the App Engine Standard Environment][tutorial] tutorial found in the [Google App Engine Node.js Flexible Environment][appengine] documentation.
+[Quickstart for Node.js in the App Engine standard environment][tutorial] tutorial found in the [Google App Engine Node.js standard environment][appengine] documentation.

 * [Setup](#setup)